 Join our VIP community.
 We send a personal email message once per week that will inspire you to smash away any travel fears and give you tips on destinations so you can bring more travel into your life.
 Pop your name below and we’ll see you on the other side:

 Wildlife and Nature in Australia

 Australia is a great destination for a wildlife and nature experiences.
 From tropical rainforests to red-stone deserts, the wildlife that inhabits these areas are unique and diverse.

 If you’d like a bit of an adventure on your vacation, then Australia is tough to beat.

-There’s also camping, and four-wheel-driving adventures such as the Gibb River Road in Western Australia, or for the ultimate Outback experience try a two or four-day journey by camel through the amazing Flinders Ranges.
+There’s also camping, and four-wheel-driving adventures such as the Gibb River Road in Western Australia, or for the ultimate Outback experience try 5 day outback safari through the amazing Flinders Ranges.

 Australia itinerary – 2 weeks